Radviliškis: Name and coat of arms

-A rising and light-emitting horse, representing communication, motion, town development and flourishing, is depicted in the coat of arms of Radviliškis.
-The light is a symbol of civilization's role in the town development.
+A rising and light-emitting horse, representing communication, motion, city development and flourishing, is depicted in the coat of arms of Radviliškis.
+The light is a symbol of civilization's role in the city development.
 It was created by artist Laima Ramonienė in 1992.

 Attractions

 Radviliškis, settled on everglades, was famous for its railway and black-from-locomotive-smoke sparrows.

-The two symbols of the town are the railways, and black swallows.
+The two symbols of the city are the railways, and black swallows.

 There are Evangelical-reformed, Protestant, Lutheran, and Orthodox chapels, Jewish synagogues and Catholic Churches in Radviliškis.

 The stone windmill of Radviliškis was erected in remembrance of the violent and triumphant battles in 1919 against the German–Russian armed forces(Bermontians).

 The wooden belfry of Radviliškis parish's Blessed Virgin Mary church of the Immaculate Conception is a topical architecture monument.
 It was set in 1878.
 The belfry burned twice.
 It was reconstructed in 1984.